-In the second quarter of 2016, the Company recorded an income tax provision of \$29 million, consisting of \$2 million of foreign taxes in profitable locations and \$2 million for withholding taxes applicable to license fee revenue from foreign locations, partially offset by \$2 million of tax benefits comprising the tax effects of items credited directly to other comprehensive income and Canadian tax credits.
-In addition, the Company recorded the tax effect of completion of the sale of a majority equity interest in two subsidiaries comprising \$21 million of income tax expense in China and \$6 million of withholding tax expense associated with a future repatriation of the gain generated in China by the Chinese portion of that transaction.
+For the nine months ended September 24, 2016, the Company recorded an income tax provision of \$34 million, including \$6 million of foreign taxes in profitable locations, \$5 million for withholding taxes primarily applicable to licensing gain from foreign locations and \$4 million of tax benefits arising from other comprehensive income and Canadian tax credits.
+In addition, the Company recorded the tax effect of completion of the sale of a majority equity interest in two subsidiaries comprising \$21 million of income tax expense in China and \$6 million of withholding tax expense associated with a future repatriation of the gain generated in China by the Chinese portion of that transaction (see Note 4.
+Equity Interest Purchase Agreement - ATMP Joint Venture).